top cx logo

 The 10% boost equals an average increase of around €150 per year, and will result in a total tax reduction of €400million, according to the government.

-However, those who believe that their work-related transport costs exceed a certain threshold can also access the kilometrage allowance, which varies depending on, among other things, the distance travelled, the price of insurance cover and the power of the vehicle.
+However, those who believe it is more advantageous to them to claim 'real' work-related expenses instead can access the kilométrage allowance, which varies depending on the distance travelled and the power of the vehicle.

 You can find out more about working out how much you might be owed on the French government website.